Twitter

 Facebook Marketplace: Beware of online scams

-So, how do you protect yourself and your savings from criminal activity?
-Let’s take a closer look at the marketplaces and the most common scams - and how to avoid them.
+So, how do you protect yourself and your savings from scammers?
+Let’s take a closer look at online marketplaces, the most common scams and how to avoid them.

 What is an online marketplace?

-Simply put, an online marketplace mirrors the bustling energy of a traditional flea market, but in a digital format.
-They provide a space where people can conveniently buy and sell a diverse range of items without leaving their homes.
-These platforms act as a bridge, connecting eager buyers with diverse sellers offering an array of products and services.
+Online marketplaces provide a space where people can conveniently buy and sell a range of items without leaving their homes.
+These platforms act as a bridge, connecting eager buyers with sellers offering an array of products and services.

 A woman live selling on Facebook Marketplace